-Specially Ordered Products that have been custom made to suit your requirements or which cannot readily be returned: for example an professional water fed pole system built to your requirements.
+Specially Ordered Products or items that have been custom made to suit your requirements or which cannot readily be returned: for example an professional water fed pole system built to your requirements.

 If you have any complaints then feel free to contact us in the following ways:-

 Customer Services on 01902 637402, Fax on 01902 212707 E-mail email@example.com We aim to resolve any complaints within a week of receiving them.

 6. RISK AND TITLE

 6.1 The Products will be at your risk from the time of delivery.